Updated: April 22, 2021

 This is the beach that's right in front of Chatham Lighthouse.
 (It's also referred to as "Chatham Lighthouse Beach" or just "Lighthouse Beach".)

-Granted, with its dangerous currents, major drop-offs from sand to sea, and summertime shark sightings - this is not a swimming beach.
+Granted, with its dangerous currents, major drop-offs from sand to sea, and summertime shark sightings - this is not the best swimming beach in town.
 In fact, swimming is highly restricted here and sometimes not allowed at all, for just those reasons.

-However, this enormous and ever-changing beach is perfect for hanging out in a beach chair, watching for seals, and long romantic walks.
+However, this enormous and ever-changing shoreline is perfect for hanging out in a beach chair, watching for seals, and long romantic walks.

 The scenery at Chatham Light Beach is, in a word: Phenomenal!